How To Translate Immigration Documents

 How Do I Translate a Document for Immigration?

-Non-English immigration documents that you are submitting to USCIS require (1) a copy of the original document and (2) a word-for-word English translation of the original document with a translator's certification.
-Immigration authorities require both an original copy of the document and a certified English translation.
 Even though immigration officers may not be able to read the original foreign language version of a document, they must still compare it with similar documents from the applicant’s home country.
 By doing this, your immigration officer can confirm that your documents are real and process your application.

 When submitting a birth certificate, it is best to use the “long-form” version of the certificate when possible.
 The long-form version includes enough details to prove crucial information like family relationships.
 You can submit a short-form birth certificate, but the long-form birth certificate has more comprehensive information to aid immigration officers in processing your application.

-Visit our learning center if you are interested in learning more about the application processes for immigration applications like green cards, or naturalization.
+Visit our learning center if you are interested in learning more about the application processes for immigration applications like green cards or naturalization.

 What Should I Do if My Document Is an Abbreviated Version of an Original?